romeovs/nts-desktop/README.md

 - Click the NTS logo in the menubar to open the player.
 - Use the left and right buttons on the player to navigate between channels.
 - Click the play/stop button on the live streams to play them.
-- Drop the link to an archive show on the menubar icon to play it.
+- Drop the link from the browser to an archive show on the menubar icon to play it, `.webloc` files work too.
 - On the archive screen, you can scroll down to reveal the controls and tracklist.
 - Click on a tracklist item to copy the information.